forestbiotech-lab/miRPursuit/README.md

 <strong>config</strong> - Directory that has all the variables for the workflow.

-<ul>workdirs.cfg- Sets variables with directories and files necessary for the project.
+<ul><strong>workdirs.cfg</strong>- Sets variables with directories and files necessary for the project.
   <ul>workdir - path to workdir (will create one if it doesn't exist)</ul>
   <ul>genomes path to genomes</ul>
   <ul>GENOME_MIRCAT  _The path to the genome to be used by mircat.
 Set to ${GENOME} if you don't need to run various parts.
 (My be necessary if you have short amount of ram.)"</ul>